burcakotlu/GLANET/docs/source/tutorial.rst

 	11. Leave the other options set as default.

 	12. Then click on Run button.

-	This run took ... minutes on Intel(R) Core i7-3630QM CPU, 2.40 GHz with 16GB RAM.

 .. figure:: ../images/UserDefinedLibrary_DataFormat.png
    :alt:  GLANET User Defined Library